damusix/damusix/README.md

 [**noormdev/noorm**](https://github.com/noormdev/noorm) — Database manager TUI for people who actually like SQL.
 Postgres, MSSQL, MySQL, SQLite.
 Ships with a TS SDK. → [noorm.dev](https://noorm.dev)

-[**ai-tools**](https://github.com/damusix/ai-tools) — Claude Code plugins.
-A memory system with proper namespace isolation and a permissions bypass hook written in Go that fixes the `&&` chained command problem.

-[**skills**](https://github.com/damusix/skills) — Curated skills for Claude Code, Cursor, OpenCode, etc. HTMX, and more coming.

 [**hapi.dev**](https://hapi.dev) / [**hapipal.com**](https://hapipal.com) — Long-time contributor to the Hapi ecosystem.
 A server framework that doesn't change every six months.

 [**saga-slice**](https://github.com/saga-slice/saga-slice) — Redux + sagas in one config.
 From the era when that was unavoidable.

+## For the Vibes

+[**ai-tools**](https://github.com/damusix/ai-tools) — Claude Code plugins.
+A memory system with proper namespace isolation and a permissions bypass hook written in Go that fixes the `&&` chained command problem.

+[**skills**](https://github.com/damusix/skills) — Curated skills for Claude Code, Cursor, OpenCode, etc. HTMX, and more coming.

+[**ghost-mcp**](https://github.com/damusix/ghost-mcp) — MCP server for Ghost CMS.
+Manage content, members, newsletters, and
+more via LLMs.

+[**buffer-mcp**](https://github.com/damusix/buffer-mcp) — MCP server for the Buffer social media API.
+Manage posts, channels,
+organizations, and ideas through any MCP-compatible client.

 ## If I Had It My Way